chijioke-ibekwe/raven/README.md

      `sms_template_filename` in the sms template directory.
    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.
-   - Attempting to send an SMS Notification to a notifiable that has no `phone` field or a `routeNotificationForPhone()` method in the model class.
+   - Attempting to send an SMS Notification to a notifiable that has no `routeNotificationFor$Provider()` method in the model class.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PHP](https://www.php.net/) - Language